Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_19_file_io_python/mat_1.md

 ### 11. Story Thread
 Load applicant names from file; process each; append approval status to output file.

-### 12. Practice Prompts
-1. Read file into list of lines.
-2. Write list of names to file.
-3. Append timestamp to log.
-4. Check if file exists before reading.

-### 13. Reflection
-Two reasons to use context manager over manual close.

 ---

 ## Closing Story